Inplace Access to the Surface Code Y Basis: Tactics for building complex QEC circuits

 To make it easier to figure out what the circuit should look like, I wrote a stabilizer circuit editor with interactive automatic Pauli product propagation (see \fig{crumble}).
 This was helpful for two reasons.
 First, tracking Pauli observables is a very common task when designing QEC circuits, but it's slow and error-prone to do by hand.
 Computer software can do it billions of times faster, and more reliably.
 Second, manually editing the circuit is a much more direct form of interaction than iterating on code for producing a circuit~\cite{brettvictormediaforthinking2013}.
 This completely nullifies whole classes of errors.
 For example, I make off-by-one errors when placing gates by math but I don't make these errors when placing gates by hand.
 The key circuit cycle in \fig{transition_detector_slices} was built, end to end, in this interactive editor before being translated into code.

 To overcome the fact that each piece of the circuit was hard to get right, I switched from an integration testing paradigm to a unit testing paradigm.
 I focused on verifying that each individual surface code cycle was correct before attempting to combine it with the other cycles.
 Each cycle was still defined by a circuit, but now each cycle also had an accompanying list of required ``stabilizer flows".
 A stabilizer flow $A \xrightarrow{m} B$ has a desired starting stabilizer $A$, an expected ending stabilizer $B$, and a set of measurements $m$ to multiply into the stabilizer as it travels across the circuit.
 For example, if a cycle was supposed to measure a stabilizer $S$ using measurements $m_1$ and $m_2$, then its list of stabilizer flows would contain $S \xrightarrow{m_1, m_2} 1$.
 This allows each piece of the circuit to be independently verified because, given a circuit and a list of stabilizer flows, it's possible to mechanically check whether or not the circuit has all the flows.
+(Note from the future: I ported my method for verifying flows into Stim.
+It can be used by calling \href{https://github.com/quantumlib/Stim/blob/main/doc/python_api_reference_vDev.md#stim.Circuit.has_all_flows}{\path{stim.Circuit.has_all_flows}}.)

 As a result of using this approach to piece verification, I found myself undergoing an interesting conceptual shift.
 I stopped thinking of surface code rounds as \emph{preserving} stabilizers, and started thinking of them as \emph{recreating} stabilizers.
 Instead of specifying $A \rightarrow A$ and $A \xrightarrow{m} 1$ (translating to ``$A$ is preserved and $A$ is measured"), I found it more useful to specify $A \xrightarrow{m} 1$ and $1 \xrightarrow{m} A$ (translating to ``$A$ is measured and $A$ is prepared").
 The benefit of this approach is that, when composing circuits, their flows can be matched together in order to form detectors.
 This turns annotating detectors, which I previously found to be one of the most error prone integration processes, into an automatic process.